AlexandrosKyriakakis/Lessons/README.md

 ## Web Page

-As for the web page, I copied the code from [a react exaple on git](https://github.com/ahfarmer/emoji-search.git) and I changed the content using test32.py and deploy it using git pages.
+As for the web page, I used the code from [a react exaple on git](https://github.com/ahfarmer/emoji-search.git) and I changed the content using test32.py and deploy it using git pages.

 ## Conclusion